Codex Escalada: Doubts and suspicions

 While many of the puzzling features have still not been fully explained or accounted for (including alleged anachronisms which presume that the date 1548 is the date of composition as opposed to the date of record), and while further tests can be devised, no critics have impugned (i) the integrity and expertise of those who have subjected the document to investigation, or (ii) (subject to reservations over Dibble's lack of access to the original) the reliability and coherence of such tests and investigations as were actually performed or conducted, or (iii) the conclusions drawn from the results of those tests and investigations.
 Rafael Tena, among others, contended that even if Sahagún's signature is authentic, its presence on a document such as this constitutes a serious internal inconsistency arising from Sahagún's known hostility to the cult of Guadalupe.e.g., Peralta, quoting from Book 11 of Sahagün's Historia General de las Cosas de la Nueva España.
 While Sahagún did indeed express reservations as to the cult in his historical works, that comparatively late criticism was based on what he considered to be a syncretistic application to the Virgin Mary of the Nahuatl epithet "Tonantzin" ("our dear mother") which, however, he himself had freely used with the same application in his own sermons as late as the 1560s.

+Brian Dunning of Skeptoid, similarly brings attention to the suspicious timing of the discovery, when debates about Juan Diego's canonization and historicity were being questioned, describing it as the perfect "tailor-made evidence".
+Commonweal, a Catholic journal of opinion, described the codex as questionable evidence, commenting that it is full of anachronisms and errors, possibly being a nineteenth-century forgery.
+They claimed that more than 40 documents said to attest to the figure of Juan Diego, do not withstand historical criticism.